minima-global/minidocs/docs/runanode/selectplatform/manualnode.md

 ## Next Steps

-Once your node running, you will need to [join the network](/docs/runanode/jointhenetwork) and [secure your node](/docs/runanode/securefunds).
+Once your node running, you will need to [join the network](/docs/userguides/newusers/jointhenetwork).